rayct/zet/docs/1016/README.md

 Now, visit `http://127.0.0.1:8080/` in your browser, and you'll see a form where you can input your long URL.
 After submitting, the app will generate a short URL, store it in the database, and display it as a JSON response.
 When you visit the short URL, you will be redirected to the original long URL.

-Remember, this is a basic implementation, and in a real-world scenario, you'd need to add more robust error handling, user authentication, and possibly implement additional features for security and analytics.
+**NOTE!...** Remember, this is a basic implementation, and in a real-world scenario, you'd need to add more robust error handling, user authentication, and possibly implement additional features for security and analytics.